IOYO - 14

 The tourism capital of Madhya Pradesh, Gwalior is a majestic city, famous for its glorious past.
 Termed as the ‘pearl of Indian fortresses’ by Babur; this historical town is renowned for glorious monuments, outstanding palaces, sacred temples and many more.
 According to the legend, Prince Suraj Sen lost his way in the jungle and asked for water from a sage.
 The water quenched his thirst and cured him from leprosy.
 Later he constructed a wall and named it after the sage.
 Being the birthplace of Tansen, every year, a cultural festival is organized in his memory.

-During the afternoon, you will visit places like Man Mandir, the Gujari Mahal, Teli Ka Mandir, Sas-bahu Temple, Jai Vilas Palace, Mausoleum of the Tansen, Tomb of the Gaus Mohammad and the bazaars.
+In the afternoon, you will visit places like Man Mandir, the Gujari Mahal, Teli Ka Mandir, Sas-bahu Temple, Jai Vilas Palace, Mausoleum of the Tansen, Tomb of the Gaus Mohammad and the bazaars.
 Overnight is in Gwalior.

 Highlights: Gwalior - Visit the Man Mandir, Gujari Mahal, Teli Ka Mandir, Sas-bahu Temple, Jai Vilas Palace, Mausoleum of Tansen & Tomb of the Gaus Mohammad.

-On day 20, you will be transferred to Agra, a land that is enriched with the reigns of Mughal rulers.
+Today you will be transferred to Agra, a land that is enriched with the reigns of Mughal rulers.
 Situated on the banks of river Yamuna, the former capital of Hindustan is a major tourist spot nowadays.
 A part of the Golden Triangle tourist circuit, it was also known as Akbarabad.
 Spend the rest of the day at leisure.
 Overnight is in Agra.

 In the morning, you will be taken to the chief attraction of the land, the Taj Mahal.
 Constructed during the Mughal Empire, this magnificent monument is synonymous to love.
 In memory of beloved Mumtaz, this breathtaking building is made of white marble.